FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement.md

 ## Understanding when a speaker arrangement, or a sound scene, is 2D or 3D

-We can quickly be tempted to create very precise speaker array, including height information where it may not be necessary.
+We can quickly be tempted to create very precise speaker array, including height information where it may not be necessary and can do more harm than good.

 The rule of thumb is to think in plan and not in absolute height.
-If the speakers are meant to reproduce the same sound plan, they should have the same height.
+If speakers are meant to reproduce the same sound plan, they should have the same height.
 Also, the main sound plan has to be set at a height of zero meter.
+If you try to validate a speaker arrangement that only has one plan and is not set to a height of 0, it will correct it automatically.
+It also applies for older sessions that were created before SPAT Revolution had this feature.

 ## Automatic Scaling